KrekkieD/nocca/README.md

 The EndpointSelector plugin uses the keys in the configuration object to match against a URL.
 An endpoint is selected based on the initial path of an incoming request.
 Let's explain this by taking a look at the above configuration and how it matches incoming requests.

-1. Single element `google`: matches the first path part after `/proxy/`:
+1. Endpoint key `google`: matches the first path part after `/proxy`:
     - Incoming URL `http://localhost:8989/proxy/google/something` selects endpoint `google`
     - The remaining path `/something` is added to `targetBaseUrl` `->` `https://www.google.com/com/something`
-2. Path `/googly/ding`: matches the exact path after `/proxy/`:
+2. Endpoint key `/googly/ding`: matches the exact path after `/proxy`:
     - Incoming URL `http://localhost:8989/proxy/googly/ding/dong` selects endpoint `'/googly/ding'`
     - The remaining path `/dong` is added to `targetBaseUrl`
     - Endpoint matching gives priority to the most specific definition.
 Currently this is based on the length of the key.
 This impacts endpoint maching as follows:
         - Incoming URL `http://localhost:8989/proxy/googly/ding/dazzle/doo` selects endpoint `'/googly/ding/dazzle'` (instead of `'/googly/ding'`)
         - The remaining path `/doo` is added to `targetBaseUrl`
+3. Endpoint key `/googly/:param/ding` dynamically matches the `:param` with any path value not containing a slash:
+    - Incoming URL `http://localhost:8989/proxy/googly/some-path-value/ding/doo` selects endpoint `/googly/:param/ding`
+    - The remaining path `/doo` is added to `targetBaseUrl`
+    - The param can be used in the targetBaseUrl
+    - Multiple params may be defined, names must be unique
-3. Using a defualt: a key of `_default` will match any request that was not matched by any of the other endpoint definitions:
+4. Using a default: a key of `_default` will match any request that was not matched by any of the other endpoint definitions:
     - Incoming URL `http://localhost:8989/proxy/goggle/ding` selects endpoint `'_default'`
     - The full path `/goggle/ding` is added to `targetBaseUrl`